nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.2.
 Adding a task: `add`

 Adds a task to the task manager. `add` command allows multiple attributes including dates as described in the command format below.
-For dates, they have to be in the US format which is `mm/dd/yyy hh:mm` or  flexible expressions such as `next friday 11pm` or `tomorrow noon`.  <br>
+For entering dates, you should follow the US format which is `mm/dd/yyy hh:mm` for absolute values or  flexible expressions such as `next friday 11pm` or `tomorrow noon`.  <br>
 Format: `add NAME [n/NOTES] [b/STARTTIME] [e/ENDTIME] [p/PRIORITY] [t/TAG]...`

-> * NOTES : Can contain any alphanumeric inputs, or left empty.
+> * NOTES : Can contain any alphanumeric inputs.
 > * STARTTIME: Can have any date and time but not before the current moment.
 > * ENDTIME : Can have any date and time but not before the current moment and the start time.
-> * PRIORITY : Can have a ranking of hi, mid, low, or left empty.
+> * PRIORITY : Can have a ranking of hi, mid, low.
-> * TAG: Can have any number of tags, or left empty.
+> * TAG: Can have any number of tags.

 Examples: